-In a "WHEN \cdots DO" error handling block, the SQLCODE context variable contains the numeric value of the current SQL error code.
-SQLCODE is non-zero in WHEN \cdots D0 blocks, if the current error has a SQL error code.
+In a "WHEN ··· DO" error handling block, the SQLCODE context variable contains the current SQL error code.
+Prior to Firebird 2.0, SQLCODE was only set in WHEN SQLCODE and WHEN ANY handlers.
+Now it may also be non-zero in WHEN GDSCODE, WHEN SQLSTATE and WHEN EXCEPTION blocks, provided that the condition raising the error corresponds with an SQL error code.
 Outside error handlers, SQLCODE is always 0.
 Outside PSQL, it doesn't exist at all.

 SQLCODE is now deprecated in favour of the SQL-2003-compliant SQLSTATE status code.
-Support for SQLCODE and WHEN SQLCODE will be discontinued in a future version of Firebird.
+Support for SQLCODE and WHEN SQLCODE will be discontinued in some future version of Firebird.